Morpheuslabs-io/ico-as-service-advanced/README.md

 Contain a number of components all together for providing the ICO-as-service:

-  - `ico-as-service-admin`: the admin board
+  - `admin-board`: provide the admin board
-  - `ico-as-service-api`: the API server
-  - `ico-as-service-new`: the ICO wizard server
+  - `data-api`: provide rest APIs for data storage
+  - `chain-api`: provide rest APIs for blockchain-related handling
-  - `ico-as-service-user`: the user board
+  - `user-board`: provide the user board

+Each component is described in detail in its `README`

 ## Installation, Configuration and System Start

+  - It's recommended to create a 5GB-RAM workspace with pre-installed MongoDB for deployment.

-Please refer to the `REAME.md` file provided in each component.
+  - Please refer to the `REAME.md` file provided in each component.